alexanderwe/MeteorReactBoilerplate/README.md

 ```

 ## Naming conventions
 I am using `*/components/*.component.jsx` for specifying pure React components and `*/container/*.container.jsx` for specifying container components.
-You can either adop this naming scheme or use your own one.
+You can either adopt this naming scheme or use your own one.

 ## Inspired by